meditans/documentator/README.md

 ### Improving heuristics with source analysis

-This could be linked to an automatic API to scan the haskell projects on github and/or the hackage packages, to find and retrieve commonly used functions or patterns, or to refine the heuristic for the relative importance of functions and types.
+This could be linked to an automatic API to scan the Haskell projects on github and/or the hackage packages, to find and retrieve commonly used functions or patterns, or to refine the heuristic for the relative importance of functions and types.